Foomy/zfmodel/README.md

 Introduction
 =============
-zfmodel is a PHP-CLI tool, which helps you to create a model for a zend project.
+zfmodel is a PHP-CLI tool, which helps you to create a model for Zend Framwork 1 projects.

 	Usage:
 		php zfmodel <name of the Zend project>